theplue/angular/README.md

 This is just a quick spring, Mongo db project, with an angular gui
 ## getting started
 clone project
+make sure mongodb is installed\
+start a mongo server\
-build with gradlew ./gradlew bootRun go to localhost:8080
+build with gradlew ./gradlew bootRun\
+go to localhost:8080